dolmagrg123/ecommerce_terraform_deployment/README.md

 ### "CONCLUSION"

-We used terraform and jenkins to automate the infrastructure.
+We used terraform and jenkins to automate the process of creating an infrastructure and deploy a fullstack application.
 With additional automation the process will be simpler.
+The goal was to create a completely automated deployment of a full stack application but currently we were able to do it with some manual work.